 (* Students studying at the Secondary level are not allowed to work.
 Students enrolled in English for Academic Purposes program who are studying full-time and simultaneously enrolled in a post-secondary academic program are eligible to work off-campus.)

 Students must be enrolled in a full-time class load at a Designated Learning Institution (DLI); Columbia College is such an institution.
-All designated institutions have a Designated Learning Institution number; Columbia’s number (starting with letter O) is:
+All designated institutions have a Designated Learning Institution number; Columbia’s number (starting with letter O) is: O19279591302.

-Students are required to remain enrolled and make "resonably and timely" progress towards completing their program.
+Students are required to remain enrolled and make "reasonably and timely" progress towards completing their program.
 Designated institutions will be making regular reports to CIC on students’ enrolment and progress.
 Students who are not enrolled or not considered to be making progress could be removed from Canada.
 For more information about working off-campus, visit this page: http://www.cic.gc.ca/english/study/work-offcampus.asp.

 Students who switch from one designated institution to another (and international students are only allowed to attend designated institutions) are required to notify CIC of this change.
 Notification is made through their MyCIC account and there are instructions here: http://www.cic.gc.ca/english/study/study-postsec.asp.

 Students are allowed to work part-time (up to 20 hours per week) during semester time, and full-time between semesters.
 There are no restrictions on the type of job students may take.

 In order to work within Canada students must also acquire a Social Insurance Number (SIN).
 Students who wish to work must get a Social Insurance Number (SIN) from Service Canada.
 Students must apply before (or at latest, within 3 days of) the start of employment.

 How do I know if I am eligible to Work Off Campus?